 Health and Safety

-The Kiinde Kozii earned a 9 of 10 for the health and safety.
+The Kiinde Kozii earned an exceptionally high score for health and safety.
 The warming chart with recommended settings helps to avoid overheating.

 The Kozii doesn't have an end of cycle beep; the timer has a "ticking" noise for 30 seconds at the end of the cycle, but it isn't loud enough.
 Even though water retracts into the reservoir, if a bottle remains inside the chamber, the milk temperature will continue to rise until removal.

-The Kiinde warmer shuts off as it reaches 80F and then continues to warm gradually reaching no higher than body temperature when you follow the manufacturer's instructions.
-However, if you ignore the instructions and turn it to maximum and leave it running, the Kiinde will overheat bottle contents reaching 120F after 12 minutes.
+The Kiinde warmer shuts-off as it reaches 80F and then continues to warm gradually, reaching no higher than body temperature when you follow the manufacturer's instructions.
+However, if you ignore the instructions and turn it to the maximum and leave it running, the Kiinde will overheat bottle contents reaching 120F after 12 minutes.
 This temperature is both over the recommended temp for feeding and significantly over the 104F temperature when nutrients in breastmilk begin to degrade.

 Ease of Use

-The Kozii earned a 9 of 10 in ease of use.
+The Kozii earned an outstanding score in ease of use.
 It is compact with a one-piece design.
 It comes with a Simple Start Guide, but we recommend reading the full manual and Troubleshooting Tips.
-Given the need for a warming chart, we wish it was attached to the device instead of in the manual where it could be misplaced.
+Given the need for a warming chart, we wish it was attached to the device instead of in the manual, where it could be misplaced.

 The large reservoir has a 2 cup capacity that is easy to fill and can last between 5-10 uses.
 The timer dial is intuitive and shows how much time is left before shut off.
 All you need to do is fill the reservoir, and you are ready to go.

 During warming, the chamber fills with warm, circulating water via an internal convection pump.
-In the end, just before it automatically shuts off, the water retracts back into the reservoir.
-To heat another bottle, you can start the unit right away, just be sure to reduce the heating time by 30 seconds.
+In the end, just before it automatically shuts-off, the water retracts back into the reservoir.
+To heat another bottle, you can start the unit right away, but be sure to reduce the heating time by 30 seconds.

 We wish this warmer had an audible end of cycle beep.
-The 30 seconds of ticking at the end of the cycle, isn't loud enough and you can easily miss it.
+The 30 seconds of ticking at the end of the cycle is not loud enough, and you can easily miss it.

-The Kozii is slow warming earning it only 5 of 10 for this metric.
-Depending on the bottle material, quantity and starting temperature of the milk, it can take between 4 to 12 minutes to warm milk to body temperature.
+The Kozii is slow warming, earning it an average score for this metric.
+Depending on the bottle material, quantity, and starting temperature of the milk, it can take between 4 to 12 minutes to warm milk to body temperature.

 Always test the temperature of the contents before you give the bottle to your baby.
 After you remove the bottle from the warmer, you should gently swirl the bottle to remove any possible hot spots.
-Then you should drop some of the liquid on the inside of your wrist to ensure the contents aren't too hot.
-Your wrist is more sensitive than your fingers making it ideal for this use.
+Then, drop some of the liquid on the inside of your wrist to ensure the contents aren't too hot.
+Your wrist is more sensitive than your fingers, making it ideal for this use.

 Ease of Cleaning

-The Kozii has somewhat involved cleaning instructions earning a 6 of 10.
-Because this unit has a hidden reservoir, it is important to follow the cleaning instructions to avoid mold growth and hard mineral build-up inside.
+The Kozii has somewhat involved cleaning instructions, earning it a slightly above average score.
+Because this unit has a hidden reservoir, it is essential to follow the cleaning instructions to avoid mold growth and hard mineral build-up inside.
 The overall instructions are detailed, and you'll need the manual for regular referencing.

 - Every 2 to 3 Days — Rinse the inside reservoir with mild soap/water solution and wipe chamber and outside with wet, soapy sponge.
 Air dry.

 - Every 2 Months — Descale with 1/2 cup white vinegar: 1 cup cold water and pour into the chamber.
-Let stand for 10 to 20 minutes with unit unplugged.
+Let stand for 10 to 20 minutes with the unit unplugged.
 Pour the vinegar solution out via overflow drain.
-Rinse with fresh water three times swirling gently.
+Rinse with fresh water three times, swirling gently.

 — Juliet Spurrier, MD and Wendy Schmitz